coderefinery/social-coding/content/software-licensing-eu.md

 | [x] Distribute | | |

 :::{solution}
-**Legal Reality**: Referenced external dependencies remain separate packages[cite: 1].
-Because you have not pasted third-party source code directly into your repository files, you hold full copyright over your original codebase[cite: 1].
+**Legal Reality**: Referenced external dependencies remain separate packages.
+Because you have not pasted third-party source code directly into your repository files, you hold full copyright over your original codebase.

-* **Outcome**: **Fully Permissible.** You own the original source code and can choose any open-source license (e.g., MIT, Apache-2.0, EUPL-1.2, GPL-3.0)[cite: 1].
+* **Outcome**: **Fully Permissible.** You own the original source code and can choose any open-source license.
 * **JLA Expected Matches**: `MIT`, `Apache-2.0`, `BSD-3-Clause`
-* **Why**: Selecting these filters returns licenses that grant maximum reuse and commercial rights while requiring only standard copyright attribution[cite: 1].
+* **Why**: Selecting these filters returns licenses that grant maximum reuse and commercial rights while requiring only standard copyright attribution.
-* **User Obligation**: Downstream users who compile or run your software must comply with the individual licenses of external packages when fetching or linking them[cite: 1].
+* **User Obligation**: Downstream users who compile or run your software must comply with the individual licenses of external packages when fetching or linking them.
+* **Mixing, redistribution:
 :::
 ::::